shakes76/PatternAnalysis-2024/recognition/49094642 Graph Neural Network/README.md

   2. **Batch Normalization:** There are **3** batch normalization layers，which perform normalization after the first three layers of convolution, helping the training process to be more stable and accelerate convergence.
   3. **Dropout:** There is a Dropout operation after each convolution layer, which randomly discards some node features during training to prevent the model from overfitting.
   4. **ReLU:** ReLU activation function is applied after each convolution layer to introduce nonlinearity, so that the model can learn more complex features.
-  5. **Classification layer:** The last output layer uses a Log Softmax layer, which is responsible for outputting the category probability of the node.
+  5. **Classification layer:** The last output layer uses a Log Softmax layer, which is responsible for outputting the category probability.

 The data set input contains a graph structure containing node features and edge connection information.
 After passing through the model, a tensor will be output, indicating the logarithmic probability of each node belonging to different categories.